NieneB/InternshipReport/index.md

 MapFish, is an open source web mapping framework for building rich web-mapping applications.
 MapFish provides specific tools for creating web services that allows querying and editing geographic objects.
 (Steiniger & Hunter, 2013)  (http://mapfish.org/)

-Leaflet is a web-map service WMS,that returns geo-referenced rasterized maps or tiles.
+Leaflet is a web-map service WMS, that returns geo-referenced rasterized maps or tiles.
 In this context a map is considered a two-dimensional visualization of features in the common formats jpeg or tiff.
 Leaflet is open-source JavaScript library for  interactive maps. (http://leafletjs.org)

 ### Interactive geospatial visualization